 It’s actually a popular beach for wildlife as you might see seals, lizards, birds, butterflies, and crabs.
 There are two hides a bit west of the car park.

 Holkham Beach is dog-friendly, although from 1st April to 31st of August dogs must be kept on leads in a large area of the beach.
 Additionally, at times, some areas of beach and dunes may be cordoned off.
 This is in place to protect nesting birds.

 In 2018, they opened a Visitor’s Centre, called the Lookout.
 It has a striking design that seems to fit perfectly with the natural landscape.
 Inside it has a café with seating, toilets, baby changing facilities, and informational boards.
 There are a few tables outside too.

 It has pay and display parking along Lady Anne’s Drive.
-From there, it’s a little bit of a walk through the woods on a wooden boardwalk to the sand.
+From there, it’s a little bit of a walk (about 10 minutes) through the woods on a wooden boardwalk to the sand.

 If you have time after visiting Holkham Beach, it’s definitely worthwhile to explore nearby Holkham Park.
 You can see Holkham Hall, the walled garden, an obelisk, an ice house, a lake, an icehouse, a temple, and more.
 There is also a play area that kids will enjoy.

 Read more in our Holkham Beach Visitor Guide.